poky1084/Dicebot_crossplatform/README.md

 1.The binaries with (windows) (linux) (macos) has included Java in it.
 It runs standalone.
 (Not need Java installed)

-2.By downloading `Dicebot(with Java installed on system).zip`, you must install Java (JRE) or JDK on your operertaing system.
+2.By downloading ` Dicebot_IF-JAVA-INSTALLED.zip`, you must install Java (JRE) or JDK on your operertaing system.

 Java (JRE) can be downloaded here: